 However, in order to close material cycles, it is also essential to promote the use of secondary materials in production.
 Political instruments should ensure that secondary raw materials become competitive with primary raw materials.
-This requires further measures, such as a primary resource tax or tax concessions for secondary raw materials.
+Recycled content targets are an important instrument for promoting the timely establishment of high-quality recycling structures (see section1).